Medial Malleolus Fracture

 Other intervention for a medial malleolus fracture

 Despite appropriate physiotherapy management, some patients with a medial malleolus fracture do not improve adequately and may require other intervention.
 The treating physiotherapist or doctor can advise on the best course of management when this is the case.
-This may include further investigations such as X-rays, CT scan, MRI or bone scan, periods of plaster cast immobilization or referral to appropriate medical authorities who can advise on any intervention that may be appropriate to improve the fractured medial malleolus.
+This may include further investigations such as X-rays, CT scan, MRI or bone scan, periods of plaster cast immobilization, pharmaceutical intervention, review with a podiatrist for possible orthotics or referral to appropriate medical authorities who can advise on any intervention that may be appropriate to improve the fractured medial malleolus.
 Occasionally, patients with fractures that are initially managed without surgical intervention may require surgery to stabilize the fracture and a bone graft to aid fracture healing.

 Exercises for a medial malleolus fracture